 This high-conflict personality is most often associated with drama-seeking behavior and tends to paint a reality where they are the victims and often act as they perform for an audience.

-Even though they are quite different in nuances, these personalities will exhibit certain similar patterns in court.
-Typically, family law courts will simply try to get parents to stop fighting and just get along, not considering any mental or personality disorders.
+Even though they differ in their nuances, these personality types tend to exhibit similar patterns in front of a judge.
+Typically, family law courts will simply try to get parents to stop fighting and just get along, without considering any underlying personality dynamics.
 They also tend to assume that their client’s extreme behavior is just a reaction to the other parent’s actions, leading the court to “order” both parents to “just get along and co-parent”.
 Co-parenting with a HCP is not always feasible, and in certain situations, a parallel parenting model is much more effective in reducing conflict between the parents.
-(See my previous blog post on Parallel Parenting).
-Dealing with a high-conflict personality in court puts everyone in a difficult position and may lead to unfair outcomes that impact the children the most.
+You can read more in our post on parallel parenting.
+Facing this kind of co-parent in litigation puts everyone in a difficult position and may lead to unfair outcomes that impact the children the most.

 The most common strategy you need to figure out before facing your HCP co-parent in court is emotional persuasion.
-High-conflict personalities tend to be highly persuasive through simple, repetitive, and intensely emotional communication.
+These individuals tend to be highly persuasive through simple, repetitive, and intensely emotional communication.
 It is not uncommon for them to make false or misleading allegations that sound credible for anyone who doesn’t know the full story.
 To counter the power of emotional but false information, a rational parent must communicate their side of the story similarly: simple, repetitive, factual, structured, and slightly emotional, but not too emotional.